 View), focus, touch, gesture, and keyboard events.

-- Track Navigation Interaction: automatically detected navigation events.
-User defined ones are still being sent.
+- Track Navigation Interaction — Automatically detected navigation events.
+User defined events are tracked.

-- No Tracking: no automatically detected events are tracked.
-Only user defined events are still tracked.
+- No Tracking — No automatically detected events are tracked.
+Only user defined events are tracked.